Multilevel randomized quasi-Monte Carlo estimator for nested integration: Numerical results

-where $\bs{\varepsilon}\stackrel{iid}{\sim}\cl{N}(\bs{0},\sigma^2\bs{I}_{d_y\times d_y})$, for $\sigma^2=10^{-4}$ and $\bs{I}_{d_y\times d_y}$ is the identity matrix in dimension $d_y=2$.
-Thus, in the nested integration setting, $d_1=d_{\theta}+d_y=6$ and $d_2=d_{\theta}=4$.
+where $u_h(x):[0,1]\mapsto\bb{R}$ is an FEM approximation of $u$, where $1/h$ specifies the number of elements for $h>0$.
+Here, we rounded up to the nearest power of two for convenience.
+Thus, for this example, evaluating the experiment model $\bs{G}_h$ involves the application of an FEM discretization.
 It is easily verified that Assumption~\ref{asu:Lipschitz} holds for $\bs{G}_h$ in expression~\eqref{eq:model.ex2}.
 Verifying Assumption~\ref{asu:inverse.FEM}, concerning the strong convergence of mixed derivatives of the inner integrand in a relative sense is contingent on the particular discretization method and will thus be reserved for future research.
-However, the convergence of the estimator bias as a function of the FEM discretization parameter was demonstrated numerically (in the weak sense) in Figure~\ref{fig:poisson.pilot} (A), and the convergence of the estimator variance (in the strong sense) was indicated in Panel (E).
-For this example, evaluating the experiment model $\bs{G}_h$ involves application of an FEM discretization.
+However, the convergence of the estimator bias as a function of the FEM discretization parameter was demonstrated numerically (in the weak sense) in Figure~\ref{fig:poisson.pilot} (A), and the convergence of the estimator variance (in the strong sense) was indicated in Panel~(E).

 The Poisson equation~\eqref{eq:Poisson} can be solved exactly, however, for the sake of demonstration, we use a naive FEM implementation.
 The exact solution $u$ is presented in Figure~\ref{fig:poisson.convergence} (A) for three choices of $\bs{\theta}$.
 The design is considered fixed at $\bs{\xi}=(1/8, 7/8)$.
 Using this solution, we were able to verify that the bias of this FEM discretization converged at an observed rate of 2 (Figure~\ref{fig:poisson.convergence} (B)).
 Moreover, this method has a computational cost of $\cl{O}(h^{-\gamma})$, where $\gamma$ was estimated to be 1 (Figure~\ref{fig:poisson.convergence} (C)).
-To balance the contribution of the inner number of samples and mesh discretization parameter, the following choice was selected for this example: